 Enjoy the beaches

 Lake Tahoe is so large that you should be able to effectively avoid any kind of human interaction, if you’re savvy enough.
-During summer in Lake Tahoe, if you're looking for a private place to top up the tan, head to the aptly-named Secret Cove Beach on the Nevada side of the lake or nestle in the rocky alcoves of the Hidden Beach.
-Or, on the California side, you can hang out in the Emerald Bay, go for a pious (not really) picnic in the Pope Beach and bring the kids to the family-friendly Commons Beach or the Baldwin Beach.
-Rather sunbathe on your own private deck?
-No problem: just book yourself a night or two in this lovely Zephyr Cove home, right on the edge of the lake.
+During summer in Lake Tahoe, if you're looking for a private place to top up the tan, head to the aptly-named Secret Cove Beach on the Nevada side of the lake, or nestle in the rocky alcoves of the Hidden Beach.
+Or, on the California side, you can hang out in the Emerald Bay, go for a pious (not really) picnic in the Pope Beach, and bring the kids to the family-friendly Commons Beach or the Baldwin Beach.

 Once the snow clears, the lake reveals itself as a vast, glimmering… well, lake.
 It’s a lake.
 A ruddy huge one too, where you can do all sorts of water sports.
 Go parasailing to fly with the birds and rent out a jet ski to bump along the waves at ridiculous speeds.
 You can also take out kayaks and stand-up paddle boards.
 The brave among you will love the scuba diving in a lake known for its increased chances of complications due to altitude.
 Dive off walls and plunge to the depths to see the sudden drop-offs at the bottom.
 Take classes with the Tahoe Dive Center so you can show off your certificate to the folks back home after your trip.